MengranLi-git/CV/README.md

 # CV
 A CV Templete for phd application

 This templete is powered by R package [pagedown](https://github.com/rstudio/pagedown) and modified on the basic of [pagedown_cv](https://github.com/ulyngs/pagedown-cv).
+The original templete is designed by [@ulyngs](https://github.com/ulyngs).

 I simplified the workflow of generating a CV through the [pagedown_cv](https://github.com/ulyngs/pagedown-cv) project, changed some CSS style, which made it more suitable for Ph.D. application, and made the pdf document available.